SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: Comparison of AMM protocols

 \section{Comparison of AMM protocols}

-AMM-based DEXs are home to billions of dollars worth of on-chain liquidity. \autoref{tab:comparison} list major AMM protocols, their respective value locked, as well as some other general metrics.
-Uniswap is undeniably the biggest AMM measured by trade volume, as confirmed by the volume growth displayed in \autoref{fig:uniswap_vol_poolcount}, and the number of governance token holders, although it is remarkable that Sushiswap has more value locked within the protocol.
-The number of governance token holders of smaller protocols as Bancor and Balancer are relatively big compared to Curve token holders, as they do approximately half of the volume but have 25 to 50\% more governance token holders. \autoref{fig:pooltimeseries} shows an increasing trend over all prominent AMMs.
-Note that the volumes of March 2021 are not complete yet.
-While Curve only has 17 pools at the moment of writing, Uniswap has over 30,000.
-Dodo is relatively new, but already showcases around 200\% growth compared to the start of 2021 in terms of volume.
+\ac{amm}-based \acp{dex} are home to billions of dollars' worth of on-chain liquidity. \autoref{tab:comparison} lists major \ac{amm} protocols, their respective value locked, as well as some other general metrics.
+Uniswap is undeniably the biggest \ac{amm} measured by trade volume and the number of governance token holders, although it is remarkable that Curve has more value locked within the protocol.
+The number of governance token holders of smaller protocols as Bancor and Balancer is relatively high compared to \coin{CRV} token holders, as they do approximately a third of the volume but have only slightly fewer governance token holders.